phaserjs/phaser/README.md

 * PIXI.Graphics and PIXI.GraphicsData have been removed, and all functionality merged in to Phaser.Graphics, to cut down on the number of internal classes and inheritance going on.
 * WebGLGraphics and CanvasGraphics have been updated so that it checks for Phaser Geometry shape types internally.
 * PIXI.PI_2 has been removed, because it's available via Phaser.Math.PI2.
 The only place PI_2 was used has been updated to now use PI2.
+* The polyfills.js file now polyfills in for Float32Array, Uint16Array and ArrayBuffer.
+* PIXI.Float32Array, PIXI.Uint16Array, PIXI.Uint32Array and PIXI.ArrayBuffer have all been removed, and replaced with their own proper native versions.
+The polyfill now captures any instances where the browser needs to fall back to an Array instead.

 ### Bug Fixes